 Photos by Greens Organic/Cusco Restaurant Group

 Any of the quinoa vegetarian dishes come highly recommended, from the quinoa soup to the ravioli to the pancakes.
-There’s also delicious meat-free sandwiches, soups, and salads.
+There are also delicious meat-free sandwiches, soups, and salads.
 You cannot go wrong with any of the smoothies made from exotic blends of fresh fruit.

 The restaurant is located on the second story of a restored colonial house with a lovely balcony from which you can see the Plaza de Armas.
 Brunch, lunch and dinner are served.
-Beware the reservations can only be made for dinner between 7-9pm.
 Greens Organic is the latest addition of the Cusco Restaurant Group responsible for other popular dining establishments in the city.
 Read more about LIMO, MAP Cafe, and Pachapapa, apart of Cusco Restaurant Group, in our popular blog article, Dining in the Clouds: 6 top restaurants in Cusco.

 Greens Organic address: Santa Catalina Angosta 135, second floor, Plaza de Armas